Geisinger Janet Weis Children's Hospital

 What also makes Geisinger Janet Weis Children’s Hospital unique is that it is part of the Geisinger family.
-Powered by the resources at Geisinger Janet Weis Children’s Hospital, this world-class healthcare reaches far beyond Danville, Pennsylvania, to other Geisinger hospitals, outpatient clinics, specialists and facilities throughout central and northeast Pennsylvania and in New Jersey.
+Powered by the resources at Geisinger Janet Weis Children’s Hospital, this world-class healthcare reaches far beyond Danville, Pennsylvania, to other Geisinger hospitals, outpatient clinics, specialists and facilities throughout central and northeast Pennsylvania.
 That means wherever they are in the Geisinger service area, children are getting access to the best healthcare and the most experienced pediatric providers available in the United States.

 Neonatal Intensive Care Unit (NICU)

 The Neonatal Intensive Care Unit (NICU) at the Janet Weis Children’s Hospital in Danville offers the highest level of specialized care for preterm and term infants from across northeastern and central Pennsylvania.
 Our NICU is staffed 24/7 by neonatologists, neonatal nurse practitioners, physician assistants, pediatric residents, neonatal nurses and respiratory therapists — all equipped with the highly specialized training needed to care for the sickest infants.